t2dbabz/Explore/README.md

 <p>This project was developed for HNG 9 Mobile Track Stage 3 Task.</p>

+## Features of the app
+* Shows a list of Countries and ountry detail
+* Search and Filter list of countries by continent and timezone.
+* Dark Mode

 ## App Architecture
 For this project, I wanted to apply some common app architecture principles which are seperation of concerns, driving UI from data models and single source of truth.